exphp-share/th-re-data/README.md

 Feel free to submit corrections as issues or PRs.
 In particular I can easily accept PRs that modify **`funcs.json`** or **`statics.json`**.

 At this time, I am not capable of importing a modified version of `type-structs-*.json`.
-The easiest way to contribute struct fields would be to provide me with C-style definitions; you can do this in an [issue](https://github.com/exphp-share/th-re-data/issues) if need be.  (ideally, these definitions should include char array spacer fields for any unknown regions)
+The easiest way to contribute struct fields would be to provide me with C-style definitions; you can do this in an [issue](https://github.com/exphp-share/th-re-data/issues) if need be.  (ideally, these definitions should include char array spacer fields for any unknown regions or padding)

 ---